hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/setup-local.md

 ## Hyperledger Fabric Components

 Using the sequence of instructions below, you can start two separate Fabric networks, each with a single channel and application contract (chaincode).
-You can also start an interoperation contract, a relay and a _driver_ acting on behalf of each network.
+You can also start an interoperation contract, a relay, and a _driver_ acting on behalf of each network.
 You can build a Fabric CLI tool with which you can initialize both networks' ledgers with access control policies, foreign networks' security groups (i.e., membership providers' certificate chains), and some sample key-value pairs that can be shared during subsequent interoperation flows.

 ### Fabric Interoperation Node SDK

-A library, as companion to the `hyperledger/fabric-sdk-node`, is defined in the `sdks/fabric/interoperation-node-sdk` folder.
-This contains functions for Fabric Gateway-based applications to exercise interoperation capabilities via relays and also a number of utility/helper functions.
+A client-layer library (companion to `hyperledger/fabric-sdk-node`) is defined in the `sdks/fabric/interoperation-node-sdk` folder.
+This contains functions for Fabric Gateway-based applications to exercise interoperation capabilities via relays and also several utility/helper functions.
 The Fabric-CLI tool, which we will use later, depends on this library.

 To build the library, do the following:
 - Navigate to the `sdks/fabric/interoperation-node-sdk` folder.